szeweq/mc-repack/README.md

 - Minifying JSON files, using `serde-json`
 - Optimizing PNG files, using `oxipng`
 - Optimizing TOML files, using `toml`
+- Removing unwanted files – some project files (from Blender, Photoshop, etc.) are mistakenly packed in mods.
+This operation will detect and remove (ignore while repacking) these files.
+- Stripping Unicode BOM

-There are other, less important functions like stripping Unicode BOM and removing comment lines in `.cfg` files.
+- Removing comment lines in in `.cfg` files

 ## Comparison table
 These mods were tested and repacked by MC-Repack with the following results: